Bardia-B/Spotify-API/README.md

 - Both interfaces require Spotify API credentials
 - Download history is maintained for Streamlit interface only
 - Uses yt-dlp library for searching and downloading audio
+- Spotify stats feature is only available in the Streamlit interface
+- Stats include personalized music analysis and visualizations
+- User authentication required for viewing personal stats